 From Crane Lake the trail runs through aspens and mixed conifer forest southward to Pleasant Valley.
 It passes a large pond, and Little Pleasant Valley Tank.
 I encounter Katya from Minnesota, who had started the AZT in the spring but had to leave due to work, then returned to Globe and is now on the verge of finishing.
 She gives me some intel on where I might find cell service for my interview at Organ Pipe tomorrow, which would prevent me from having to call at the very end of the working day after hiking another 17 miles – the most likely circumstance under which I will reach the developed area on the North Rim tomorrow, if I reach it tomorrow at all.

 I’m Chris, or as I’m known on the trail, Aspen.
-My trail name comes from the Aspen foliage that I hiked through in northern Arizona on my current thruhike of the Arizona Trail, at the time that I encountered a trail crew that gave it to me was one of the most memorable experiences on the trail.
+My trail name comes from the aspen foliage that I hiked through in northern Arizona on my thruhike of the Arizona Trail.
 I have traveled, hiked, and cycled all over the US and many countries in Africa, the Middle East, and Europe as well.
 I have traveled to 44 US states and numerous countries across each of these areas.

 View all posts by Aspen